 Leviticus 9

 Leviticus 9 is the eighth day - the morning after the seven days of consecration in chapter 8.
 For a week Aaron and his sons have been washed, robed, anointed, and kept at the door of the tabernacle, set apart but not yet serving.
 Now Moses gathers them and the elders of Israel, and the long preparation gives way to the thing it was all for.
 Aaron is commanded to take a young calf for a sin offering, and a ram for a burnt offering (v.
 2), and the reason is stated outright: for to day the LORD will appear unto you (v.
 4).
-Everything in the book so far - every regulation about blood and fat and fire - has been leading to this single promised morning.3

-What follows is not a lecture on sacrifice but sacrifice actually working.
+What follows is sacrifice actually working, every gesture in its appointed place.
 Aaron goes to the altar and offers, and the order is striking: first the sin offering and burnt offering which was for himself (v.
 8), and only then the offerings of the people - their sin offering, burnt offering, meat offering, and peace offerings.
-The high priest of Israel does not begin by ministering for others; he begins by making an atonement for thyself (v.
-7).
-He stands before the altar as one who needs it.
-Through every step the refrain holds steady: he does it as the LORD commanded, adding nothing and leaving nothing out.
+The high priest of Israel begins by making an atonement for thyself (v.
+7), standing before the altar as one who needs it, before he turns to represent anyone else.

 Then the chapter rises to its summit.
 Aaron lifted up his hand toward the people, and blessed them (v.
 22); he and Moses go into the tabernacle and come out to bless the people again - and the glory of the LORD appeared unto all the people.
 And there came a fire out from before the LORD, and consumed upon the altar the burnt offering and the fat (vv.
 23-24).
-The glory does not appear before the offering; it appears once atonement has been made and the sacrifice received.
-And the people answer the only way anyone can answer the manifest presence of God: they shouted, and fell on their faces (v.
-24).2
+The glory appears once atonement has been made and the sacrifice received, at the very end of the path of offering.

 Tap any highlighted phrase to jump to the commentary that unpacks it.